SSD Cloud Hosting

 Choose a Channel (Telegram)

 Select Telegram as your messaging channel.
-The wizard will show you instructions for creating a bot with BotFather.
+The wizard will appear after a few minutes and show you instructions for creating a bot with BotFather.

 Openclaw telegram instructions